therealemg/water-based-game/README.md

 - Installation
 - Gameplay

-## Gameplay
-Used WASD to control the player.

 ## Installation
 1. Install the latest version of git on your system from this link: https://git-scm.com/